1031-Systems/1031_Delivery/README.md

 Note that I am
 a code developer but not, by any stretch of the imagination, a repo manager.
 Sure hope everything works for you.
+If it doesn't, you are welcome to volunteer to fix it.
+Drop me a line at:
+SW dot 1031 dot Systems at gmail dot com.

 ## If You Are a User

 These tools have been built and tested on Mint 22.1 and Rocky 9, two distributions of linux, and on MacOS Sonoma 14.9, another variant of linux.
-It has not been tested at all under Windows.
+It has had minimal testing under Windows.
+It ran.
+However, none of the installation scripts work under Windows so it will be necessary to follow the scripted steps manually.

 To have a readily runnable version of the tools, download the zipped release file of your choice from https://github.com/1031-Systems/1031_Delivery/releases,